ohxyz/react-get-started/README.md

 This is NOT a npm package intended for installation, for example by `npm in react-get-started`.

-This is a basic setup of React with Babel, Webpack and etc. If you don't like `create-react-app`, this probably is the way you could try.
+This is a basic setup of React with Babel, Webpack.
+If you don't like `create-react-app`, this probably is the way you could try.

 # Get started
 Go to https://github.com/ohxyz/react-get-started